 In the previous lessons in this tutorial, you learned that database dimensions added to a cube can be used as the basis for one or more cube dimensions.
 In this lesson, you learn to define different types of relationships between cube dimensions and measure groups, and to specify the properties of these relationships.

-A completed project through Lesson 4 is available by downloading and installing the samples.
-For more information, see Considerations for Installing SQL Server Samples and Sample Databases.
+A completed project through Lesson 4 is available by downloading and installing the updated samples.
+For more information, see Obtaining Updated Samples in Installing Samples.

 This lesson contains the following tasks:

 In this task, you learn to link a dimension to a fact table indirectly through a dimension that is linked directly through a primary key–foreign key relationship.
 Related topic:Defining a Referenced Relationship and Referenced Relationship Properties

 - Defining a Fact Relationship